Community Action’S HISTORY STARTED WITH

 When the bill was passed it required local communities to take formal action to call on the federal government to commit resources at the local level to join the War on Poverty.

 The Lehigh Valley Community Council, a United Way-funded human services planning agency, accepted the challenge of vetting the idea.
-The Council seized the opportunity and, in December, 1965, the Community Action Committee of the Lehigh Valley was established.
+The Council seized the opportunity and, in December, 1965, the Community Action Lehigh Valley was established.

 By the late 1970’s, structural changes in the American economy, including a declining manufacturing sector, inflation caused by deliberate manipulation of oil supply and, therefore, prices, the entry into the economy of the largest population boom in American history and the rise of other Western nations’ economies, Americans who were finding it more challenging to get a piece of the American pie began losing enthusiasm for paying for the “welfare state.”
 Thus, the 1978 and 1980 elections ushered in a long-running era of more conservative policies in dealing with the effects of an economy that was widening both income and wealth disparity in the American economy.